Connecting to Country

 What will make my application ineligible?

-You will make your application ineligible and will not go through to assessment if you:
+You will make your application ineligible and will not be assessed if you:

 • do not provide any support material